mtn220/WThermostatBeca/README.md

 3. wthermostat-debug: (untested) this is the debug/development version.
 DO NOT FLASH TO THERMOSTAT HARDWARE!
 There is debugging output to serial interface which will confuse Thermostat-MCU.
 Upload to USB-Connected development ESP8266 board (Node MCU or Wemos D1 Mini pro) and monitor the output in vscode/pio-monitor.

 bin vs bin.gz: You can directly upload a gzipped (compressed) firmware via OTA

-## More Info
-There is a lot more information at the original firmware https://github.com/fashberg/WThermostatBeca and https://github.com/klausahrenberg/WThermostatBeca.

-Check out the docs folder of these for a lot of info that isn't contained in the readme files.